 To load a single time zone file

 tz_file that corresponds to a time

 With this approach, you must execute a separate command to load the time zone file for each named zone that the server needs to know about.

 If your time zone needs to account for leap seconds,

 initialize the leap second information like this, where

 After running mysql_tzinfo_to_sql, it is best to restart the server so that it does not continue to use any previously cached time zone data.

-If your system is one that has no zoneinfo database (for example, Windows), you can use the package of pre-built time zone tables that is available for download at the MySQL Developer Zone:
+If your system is one that has no zoneinfo database (for example, Windows), you can use a package that is available for download at the MySQL Developer Zone:

 For information about time zone settings in replication setup, please see Section 17.4.1, “Replication Features and Issues”.